 Please note: There are also illegal bins from unscrupulous clothing collectors.
 You can recognize trustworthy collection points by the DZI donation seal or the FAIRwertung logo.

 What really happens to old clothes?
 In Germany, so many textiles are discarded annually that they exceed the amount of clothing needed for humanitarian purposes.
-A large part is reused – which saves resources compared to recycling – but many old clothes also end up in other countries outside Europe, which is controversially discussed.
+A large part is reused, which saves resources compared to recycling, but many old clothes also end up in other countries outside Europe, which is controversially discussed.

 Our tip: Deliberately donate, share, or upcycle your old erlich products before disposing of them in a clothing collection bin.
 If you do: Wash the clothes beforehand and pack them in a tear- and weather-proof manner.

-Recommendation Sustainability from the Start
+Sustainability from the Start

-True sustainability begins with conscious purchasing decisions – and with products that last as long as possible.
+True sustainability begins with conscious purchasing decisions, and with products that last as long as possible.
 At erlich textil, we design timeless pieces from high-quality, sustainable materials.
 This way, your favorite items have a long lifespan before end-of-life options become necessary.

-Sustainability is not just a beginning – it's a circular economy.
+Sustainability is not just a beginning.
+It's a circular economy.